Charlotte Water Reducing Greenhouse Gas Emissions With Renewable Diesel

 Renewable diesel is an alternative to traditional diesel fuel that is made from renewable resources and helps users lower greenhouse gas and other emissions.
 Compared with ultra-low sulfur diesel, renewable diesel reduces particulate matter by nearly 40 percent, carbon monoxide by 25 percent, nitrogen oxides by 15 percent and total hydrocarbons by over 10 percent.

-Charlotte Water, which serves over 1 million customers in the city of Charlotte and greater Mecklenburg County in North Carolina, is using renewable diesel produced by Renewable Energy Group.
-Based in Ames, Iowa, REG is an international company that produces and distributes cleaner-burning fuels like renewable diesel and biodiesel that help customers reduce their emissions while keeping fleet performance strong.
+Charlotte Water, which serves over 1 million customers in the city of Charlotte and greater Mecklenburg County in North Carolina, is using renewable diesel produced by Chevron Renewable Renewable Energy Group.
+Based in Ames, Iowa, Chevron Renewable Energy Group is an international company that produces and distributes cleaner-burning fuels like renewable diesel and biodiesel that help customers reduce their emissions while keeping fleet performance strong.

-“We’re thrilled with the environmental and performance results Charlotte Water has seen so far and are confident Charlotte Water and their customers will continue to benefit from renewable diesel,” said Gary Haer, Vice President, Sales & Marketing at REG.
+“We’re thrilled with the environmental and performance results Charlotte Water has seen so far and are confident Charlotte Water and their customers will continue to benefit from renewable diesel,” said Gary Haer, Vice President, Sales & Marketing at Chevron Renewable Energy Group.
 “With transportation being the largest source of carbon dioxide emissions in the U.S., we are proud of the role we are playing in reducing air pollution in the Charlotte area, nationwide and around the world.”

 Charlotte Water’s pilot project is expected to last approximately six months.
 It will be evaluated before a decision is made on whether to continue or even expand the fleet’s use of renewable diesel.